Pelvic fractures and soft tissue injuries break the continuity of pelvic ring.

 After initial resuscitation and stabilization, other non life-threatening injuries are evaluated and managed appropriately.

 All patients with sacral fractures must undergo vaginal and rectal examinations in the emergency department.
 Open pelvic fractures can communicate directly with the rectum, vagina, or skin laceration and may carry mortality as high as 50%.

 AP radiograph of the pelvis is also done

 Management of Hemorrhage

 The usual cause of ongoing pelvic bleeding is disruption of the posterior pelvic venous plexus.
 Rarely, bleeding from a large vessel such as the common, external, or internal iliac may occur.
-[Arterial inury to large vessels usually is associated with rapid, massive bleeding and loss of distal pulses.]
+[Arterial injury to large vessels usually is associated with rapid, massive bleeding and loss of distal pulses.]

 Stabilization of the pelvic fractures can maintain or decrease retroperitoneal volume and thereby facilitate tamponade of the bleeding vessels..
-Before placement of the these devices, the pelvic AP radiograph should be assessed.
+Before placement of these devices, the pelvic AP radiograph should be assessed.

 Most lateral compression injuries do not usually benefit from emergency stabilization techniques.
 Unstable AP and vertical shear injuries, however, often require immobilization.